Difference Between Investments & Financial Planning

 #3: What Financial Planning does?

-The accomplishment of any goal, say buying a home or vehicle, your retirement, or child's education, don't merely rely on the ROI of our investments.
+The accomplishment of any goal, say buying a home or vehicle, your retirement, or your child's education, doesn't merely rely on the ROI of our investments.

 What you need first is a planning expert before you can choose to invest in deposits, schemes, bonds, or mutual funds.